 - Skin within the treatment area can become warmer, harder, sore, itchy, peel or flake, and/or become swollen.

-- For people with lighter skin tones, the skin within the treatment area may become pinker or redder before looking darker like a tan.
+For people with white skin tones, the skin within the treatment area may become pinker or redder before looking darker, like a tan.

-- People with darker skin tones can find their skin may become subtly darker before showing colour changes, such as purple, grey or yellowing within the treatment area.
+People with brown and black skin tones can find their skin may go subtly darker (than their normal), have a maroon, purple, grey, or yellow appearance within the treatment area.

 Skin reactions usually happen after 3 to 4 weeks of treatment.
 Your radiation therapists will check for any skin reactions during treatment, but you should also let them know straight away if you feel any soreness or have any other skin changes.
 Your doctor may prescribe a cream or lotion for you to use.
 Skin reactions usually settle down 2 to 4 weeks after treatment has finished.
 Your skin may stay little darker than the surrounding skin.